-In December 2017, the CMA Board issued the Offer of Securities Rules and Continuing Obligations ("ROSCOs") and the Listing Rules (the "ROSCOs Listing Rules") pursuant to its Resolution number 3-123-2017 which replaced the Offer of Securities Regulations, then existing listing rules, and the Parallel Market
+In December 2017, the CMA Board issued the Offer of Securities Rules and Continuing Obligations ("ROSCOs") and the Listing Rules (the "ROSCOs Listing Rules") pursuant to its Resolution number 3-123-2017 which replaced the Offer of Securities Regulations, then existing listing rules, and the Parallel Market Listing Rules.

-Listing Rules.
 Similar to the Parallel Market Listing Rules, the ROSCOs Listing Rules provide for less onerous requirements for the registration and listing of joint stock companies' shares on the Parallel Market compared to the requirements imposed for the listing of securities under on the main Tadawul market (the "Main Market").
 While the aggregate market value of shares to be listed on the Main Market must be at least SAR 300.0 million (U.S.\$80.0 million), under the Parallel Market Listing Rules, a joint stock company can list its shares in the Parallel Market provided the aggregate market value of such shares is not less than SAR 10.0 million (U.S.\$2.7 million).
 Similarly, while the minimum free float of shares for the Main Market listing is set at 30.0 per cent., under the Parallel Market Listing Rules the minimum free float is set at only 20.0 per cent.

-In the year ended 31 December 2022, sixteen companies were listed on the Parallel Market.
-The total value of shares listed on the Parallel Market reached SAR 13.48 billion (U.S.\$3.59 billion) as at 31 December 2022.
+In the year ended 31 December 2023, 79 companies were listed on the Parallel Market.
+The total value of shares traded on the Parallel Market reached SAR 8.1 billion (U.S.\$2.2 billion) in the year ended 31 December 2023.